Stock Exchange: Is It Time To Be Contrarian?

 Felix: What was your thesis for that trade, Blue Harbinger?
 We’re not on opposite sides of this trade, are we?

 BH: Well, first of all, if you don’t know, Square helps small businesses accept electronic payments through easy-to-use, low-cost hardware and software (i.e. they have a mobile phone credit card reader).
 The company’s revenues have been growing like wildfire, and they have a more room to run based on the size of the total addressable market.
-And to make things more interesting (and volatile), Square recently shared news that it was going to be facilitating Bitcoin payments.
+And to make things more interesting (and volatile), Square recently shared news that it was going to be facilitating Bitcoin payments as more people are looking to buy bitcoin instantly and start using this as a method of payment.
 We wrote all about Bitcoin in this Stock Exchange about a month ago.
+There are a lot of news outlets can shine a light on the evolution of bitcoins along with other types of cryptocurrencies, an example, those who are interested in to get involved or already involved in bitcoins can check out somewhere similar to btcnn for all the latest bitcoin news.

 Felix: Thanks for that background, but why’d you place the trade?